lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 ...
 ```

-The events will be published at `SaveEvent`, and saving an event will trigger the listeners.
+The events are published at `SaveEvent`, and saving an event triggers the listeners.
 An example subscription would be:

 ```fsharp